To add content, ask questions.

 - Conservation

-A comprehensive overview of conservation vocabulary in Spanish, covering key terms related to protecting nature, natural resources, and ecosystems.
+Conservation vocabulary in Spanish, covering key terms and phrases related to protecting the environment, wildlife, and natural resources.

 - Pollution

-Pollution vocabulary in Spanish, covering types, sources, effects, and solutions to describe and discuss environmental issues.
+Pollution vocabulary in Spanish and English, covering types, causes, effects, and solutions for environmental issues.

 - Housing & Living